e2m32/hass_custom_timer/README.md

 # Home Assistant Custom Timer :alarm_clock:
-Based on home assistant core timer from version [0.105](https://github.com/home-assistant/home-assistant/releases/).
+Based on home assistant core timer from version [2021.3.2](https://github.com/home-assistant/home-assistant/releases/).

-**NOTE: This version is not compatible with previous versions.
-But has been tested to work up to 2020.12.2**
+**NOTE: This version is has not been tested on versions prior to 2021.3.2**

 Allows for restoring timer after restart.
 Also compatible with timers > 24 hours.